 Common Types of Cases

 If you wake up one cranky morning and vent your rage on social media about that car pileup, it may come back to torment you.
-Nothing uploaded to social networking platforms is considered secure, and by any stretch of the imagination, never private.
+Nothing uploaded to social networking platforms is considered secure and, by any stretch of the imagination, never private.

 Read more in our blog: The Personal Injury Law Changes in Florida 2023